Coloring ideas for Axolotl

 The axolotl is a fascinating amphibian that lives its entire life underwater.
 Originally from the lakes and canals of Mexico City, this creature is most famous for its ability to stay in its juvenile form, a trait called neoteny.
 Axolotls can grow up to 30 centimeters long and typically weigh between 60 and 200 grams.
 They have smooth, slimy skin, a long tail, and feathery gills on either side of their heads that help them breathe in water.
 Their soft bodies make them feel squishy to the touch, and they don’t croak or roar, but they might make tiny squeaky sounds.
 In the wild, they live in freshwater habitats and enjoy a diet of worms, insects, and small fish.
 Sadly, they are critically endangered due to pollution and habitat loss, but they’re now often raised in aquariums and labs around the world.

-How to say Axolotl in different languages
+How to say Axolotl in different languages?

 - English: Axolotl